Respect to the greenest fashionistas! We bow down to these, some of the most sustainable designers ever!

 10. Stine Goya

-This Danish designer is one of our new favourites!
+This Danish designer is one of our new favourites of all the most sustainable fashion designers here!
 She seems to know exactly what women want.
 Retro-style prints, delicate colour, and detailed, feminine silhouettes.
 The talented designer studied prints at Central Saint Martins before launching her eponymous brand.

 She often checks to see there are only sustainable practices throughout her production line, and reducing waste.
 She ensures she makes each item from eco-friendly materials, such as ECOVERO™ viscose, upcycled deadstock, or recycled polyester.